 One popular theory is that this mysterious civilization got wiped out in a major cataclysm of some sort.
 But a good portion of their knowledge was retained, and the Dynastic Egyptians would spend the next few thousand years trying to follow in their footsteps.

 But if the 4th Dynasty pyramids really were the works of a long-lost civilization, that would make Djoser’s Step Pyramid simply an attempt at copying what was already at Giza!
-It’s strange to think about, to say the least.
+It’s certainly strange to think about.

 And what about Khufu and Khafre?
 While historic documents prove that they were building at Giza, were they merely renovators and restorers?
 That’s a pretty big downgrade from being regarded as the greatest builders of the ancient world!